Revolutions of 1848: Social discontent and conflict

-In Western and Central Europe, discontent was widely felt against the existing political and economic regimes as living standards declined essentially uniformly among the poorer classes.
-Much of this discontent stemmed from the "decorporation" of society through the decline of the traditional systems of guilds and feudal relations in favor of capitalist enterprise and private land ownership.
-Other factors resulting from this transition, specifically overpopulation, the exploitation of labourers and the competitive "race to the bottom" to reduce wages, also played a major role.
-The most visible fault lines resulting from the decline of the traditional economy were the conflicts between peasants and landowners (both feudal and private) and employers and workers.

 In rural areas

-Galician Massacre (Polish: Rzeź galicyjska) by Jan Lewicki — This painting depicts the fictional rewarding of Polish peasants by Austrian authorities for massacring their lords, who had attempted an uprising to reestablish an independent Polish state.
+Galician Massacre (Polish: Rzeź galicyjska) by Jan Lewicki depicts the fictional rewarding of Polish peasants by Austrian authorities for massacring their lords, who had attempted an uprising to reestablish an independent Polish state.

 According to Jonathan Sperber, conflict over agricultural land rights was the most prevalent form of social conflict in the pre-revolutionary period.
 The abolition of feudalism in parts of Western and Central Europe (especially in France) in the wake of the French Revolutionary and Napoleonic Wars had major ramifications for the rural populace.
 Customary rights that peasants had once held on common land, especially to acquire wood from communal forests, were increasingly lost with the enclosure and privatization of the commons.
 These processes were often aided by modernizing states, such as France, which, with the enactment of the Forest Code of 1827, legally abolished peasants' rights to forests and the wood within them.

 Peasants resorted to both legal and violent means to reclaim their land rights.
 Lawsuits were frequently filed by peasants against landowners, and could remain active for decades; one such lawsuit in Sicily was first brought in 1829 and not settled until 1896.
 Peasants also stole wood from privatized forests or occupied them to reassert their land rights by force.
 Wood theft in particular was widespread in parts of Germany.
-Between the 1820s and 1840s, the number of those convicted of wood theft in the Bavarian Palatinate increased from 100,000 in 1829–30 to 185,000 in 1846–47, accounting for a third of the population, and attempts to suppress wood theft in the same period by Prussia led to what Sperber called a "minor civil war" in the province of Westphalia.
+Between the 1820s and 1840s, the number of those convicted of wood theft in the Bavarian Palatinate increased from 37,500 in 1821–22 to 185,000 in 1846–47, accounting for a third of the population.
+In France, opposition to the Forest Code led to the "War of the Maidens" from 1829 to 1832, in which peasants disguised in women's clothes violently resisted the Code's implementation in the department of Ariège.

 Unrest among the peasantry was also widespread in regions that retained feudalism, as in parts of Central Europe and most of Eastern Europe, though this had been commonplace for several centuries.
 Disputes and revolts were directed variously at oppressive lords, taxation and military conscription by the state, and religious authorities.
 The largest pre-revolutionary peasant uprising against feudal lords occurred in Austrian Galicia in 1846, which put an end to the Kraków Uprising by the Polish nobility.